Korochun: Names and etymology

-Max Vasmer derived the name of the holiday from the Proto-Slavic *korčunŭ, which is in turn derived from the verb *korčati, meaning to step forward.
+Max Vasmer derived the name of from the Proto-Slavic *korčunŭ, which is in turn derived from the verb *korčati, meaning to step forward.
 Gustav Weigand, Alexandru Cihac and Alexandru Philippide offer a similar Slavic etymology, based on kratŭkŭ (curt, short) or kračati (to make steps).
+The etymology of steps is usually favored, as it shows a liminal or transitional quality to the holiday as the solstice approached and a new solar cycle began.
+Similarly, Árpád Kosztin, along with Alain and André Du Nay, argue that the Romanian and Hungarian terms are most likely Slavic loanwords.
 On the other hand, Hugo Schuchardt, Vatroslav Jagić, and Luka Pintar proposed a Romanian origin of the word, as does also the Romanian Etymological Dictionary, tracing its roots back to the Latin creatio,-nis.
-However, most probably the Romanian word, as well as the Hungarian, are loanwords with Slavic roots.

 Religious and mythological significance

-Koročun or Kračun was a pagan Slavic holiday.
-It was considered the day when the Black God and other spirits associated with decay and darkness were most potent.
+Koročun or Kračun was a pre-Christian Slavic holiday.
+It was considered the day when the progenitor deity (usually Veles) and other spirits associated with darkness were most potent.
 The first recorded usage of the term was in 1143, when the author of the Novgorod First Chronicle referred to the winter solstice as "Koročun".

-It was celebrated by pagan Slavs on December 21, the longest night of the year and the night of the winter solstice.
-On this night, Hors, symbolizing old sun, becomes smaller as the days become shorter in the Northern Hemisphere, and dies on December 22, the winter solstice.
-It is said to be defeated by the dark and evil powers of the Black God.
-On December 23, Hors is resurrected and becomes the new sun, Koleda.
+It was celebrated by Slavs around December 20/21, the longest night of the year and the night of the winter solstice.
+On this night, the old sun becomes smaller and dies as the days become shorter in the Northern Hemisphere, and is said in Christianized traditions to die on December 24.
+On December 21 or 25, the sun is resurrected and becomes the young god, usually associated with Svarozhits or Dazhbog.

 Modern scholars tend to associate this holiday with ancestor worship.
 On this day, Western Slavs lit fires at cemeteries to keep their loved ones warm, and organized feasts to honor the dead and keep them fed.
 They also lit wooden logs at local crossroads.
 In some Slavic languages, the word came to denote unexpected death of a young person and the evil spirit that shortens life.